MAstilleroF/manuelastillero.github.io/index.md

                                                    «I have often said, and oftener think, that this World is a comedy to those that think, a tragedy to those that feel.
-                                                   A solution of why Democritus laughed and Heraclitus wept.» (Horace Walpole)
+                                                   A solution of why Democritus laughed and Heraclitus wept».
+                                                   (Horace Walpole)